Why are you Angry?

 What is Anger?

-Anger is a red flag that translates into dissatisfaction.
-Its primary use is to help us make ourselves respected.
+Firstly, Anger is a red flag that translates into dissatisfaction.
+Moreover, Its primary use is to help us make ourselves respected.
 It is often accompanied by sudden physical reactions: increased heart rate and muscle tension.
-We are ready to defend ourselves, to defend our own and our territory.
+Secondly, We are ready to defend ourselves, to defend our own and our territory.
 The expression of anger often gives us particular well-being, even pleasure, because we release this tension.

 Two possible reactions